 Dr. Williams has specialized training and expertise in treating patients who require reconstructive dental treatment, including oral surgery, tooth extractions, dentures and dental implants.
-As one of the premier Tigard dentists, Dr. Williams serves as a Fellow with the International Congress of Oral Implantologists, and, as an adjunct clinical instructor and student mentor at OHSU, he is able to work with and instruct dental students on a regular basis.
+As one the premier dentist King City has Dr. Williams serves as a Fellow with the International Congress of Oral Implantologists, and, as an adjunct clinical instructor and student mentor at OHSU, he is able to work with and instruct dental students on a regular basis.
 His extensive experience treating patients with complex periodontal issues enables him to work with you on the best treatment plan for your situation.
 For all those needing dental care today, please give us a call and schedule an appointment.

 Oral Surgery and Extractions

 In some cases, a tooth cannot be restored due to extreme damage or decay.
 In these cases, a tooth may need to be removed surgically based on its location and condition.

 After administering complete, local anesthesia, Dr. Williams will remove the tooth and bone as needed.
 The area will then be cleaned and sutured in place for complete healing.

 Dentures are removable replacements for people who are missing a significant number of teeth.
 Missing teeth not only have an effect on your appearance, but they can lead to a variety of dental problems, including a change in the pressure of your bite and an increased risk of gum disease

 To preserve the natural bone in your jaw, Dr. Williams will try to save a few of your natural teeth during the process of fitting you for dentures.
 Your natural teeth can be used as stable supports for removable partial dentures or overdentures.
 Natural teeth also help people use their dentures more comfortably and effectively.